-We may apply specific criteria to the allocation of an individual home to avoid concentrations of similar household types in one block or part of an estate or to avoid lifestyle clashes.
+In line with relevant and current legislation, we may apply specific criteria to the allocation of an individual home to avoid concentrations of similar household types in one block or part of an estate or to avoid lifestyle clashes.
 Our aim is to deliver a sustainable tenancy through the best possible fit between a person's housing needs and the home they are offered and giving consideration to the interests of the wider community.